 Infected plants appear wilted, which might be mistaken for drought.
 Inspect the stems for water-soaked lesions that progress above and below infected nodes, and eventually encircle the stem.

-Look for white cottony mycelia (moldy growth) and sclerotia on infected plant tissues.
-These are signs of S. sclerotiorum that are diagnostic for white mold and allow it to be distinguished easily from most other soybean diseases.
+Look for the distinctive white, cottony, moldy growth and sclerotia on infected plant tissues.
+These are signs of the fungus that are diagnostic for white mold and allow it to be easily distinguished from most other soybean diseases.

-The growth of the white mold fungus is strongly affected by the environmental conditions in the crop canopy, and is particularly favored by dense soybean canopies.
+The growth of the white mold fungus is strongly affected by environmental conditions in the crop canopy and is particularly favored by dense soybean canopies.

 Rain events during flowering, and wet areas in fields due to fog and extended dew periods are especially favorable for white mold.
 Risk assessment for white mold is based on these factors, as well as the field history and soybean variety.